liyoumin/personalweb/content/post/get-started/index.md

 **Date:** June 29 – July 3, 2026
 **Location:** Nova SBE Campus, Carcavelos (Lisbon), Portugal

-The premier global gathering organized every four years by the World Council of Environmental and Resource Economists Associations (WCEREA).
+The premier global gathering organized every 4 years by the World Council of Environmental and Resource Economists Associations (WCEREA).
 It brings together researchers, policymakers, and practitioners from the leading global associations—including **AERE**(Association of Environmental and Resource Economists (North America)), **EAERE&EAAE**(European Association of Environmental and Resource Economists), **AAERE**(Asian Association of Environmental and Resource Economics), and **AFAERE**(African Association of Environmental and Resource Economists), along with observiable commitee/partner associations **LAERE**(Latin American Association of Environmental and Resource Economists) and **AARES**(Australasian Agricultural and Resource Economics Society)—to engage in high-level economic discussions addressing critical environmental, climate, and resource challenges.

 Appericate travel grants from WCERE (800 Euros), Grad travel grant from UF research ($400), IFAS - travel grants ($250), and Prof. Schmitz's support.